nz-social-investment-agency/definitions_library/README.md

 # IDI definitions library
-Definitions from the Social Investment Agency (proeviously Social Wellbeing Agency) projects in a single repository for ease of discovery.
+Definitions from the Social Investment Agency (previously Social Wellbeing Agency) projects in a single repository for ease of discovery.
 These definitions are intended to be compatible with the Dataset Assembly Tool.

 ## Overview
 The Dataset Assembly Tool encourages research projects to structure their input data into population and measures.
 The population is specific to a specific study and includes who is being studied and over what time period.
 The measures are not specific to a study.
 This means they can be reused across research projects.